oktadev/okta-blog/_source/_posts/2024-02-27-spring-security-pkce.md

 - `client_secret_post`: The client was assigned a secret and authenticates by including the client credentials in the request body.
 - `client_secret_jwt`: The client was assigned a secret and authenticates using a JWT signed with part of the secret as a shared key.
 - `private_key_jwt`: The client has registered a public key and authenticates using a JWT signed with the private key.
-- `none`: The client does not authenticate itself a the Token Endpoint, because it is a public client.
+- `none`: The client does not authenticate itself at the Token Endpoint, because it is a public client.

 As browser and mobile applications _cannot_ hold credentials securely and therefore cannot identify themselves using a client secret, [PKCE](https://www.rfc-editor.org/rfc/rfc7636) was created for extending the OAuth 2.0 Authorization Code Flow, adding a dynamically created cryptographically random key called "code verifier".
-This extension was created for mitigating the [authorization code interception attack](https://www.rfc-editor.org/rfc/rfc7636#section-1).
+This extension was created to mitigate the [authorization code interception attack](https://www.rfc-editor.org/rfc/rfc7636#section-1).

 The modified flow has the following steps: